jagnani73/LenDen/README.md

 ### 🥁🥁 *Drumroll, here...comes LenDen 🤝🤝*

 LenDen is a decentralized platform that supports lending and borrowing on blockchain, enabling users to utilize their NFTs or tokens as collateral effortlessly.
+Our platform offers cross-chain support to ensure that users can leverage assets across multiple blockchains to access liquidity.